-- Staff recognised the importance of patients' dignity and respect. - The practice complied with the Data Protection Act 1998.
+- Staff recognised the importance of patients' dignity and respect. - The practice complied with the Data Protection Act 1998 - We saw that patients' confidentiality was well-managed in the reception area.

 Are services responsive to people's needs?

 (for example, to feedback?)